 Emily Wicoff (3:45)

 Correct.
 So it’s actually very difficult to know what portion of I/I would be from inflow and what portion is from infiltration.
 However, there are definitely some standard common ways to identify problem locations.
-Typical methods might be flow metering, smoke testing, dye testing and CCTV.
+Typical methods might be flow metering, smoke testing, dye testing, and CCTV.

 Wes Farrand (4:04)

 It comes down to sometimes what the, as Emily mentioned before, the difference between what is inflow and what is infiltration part of the I/I. Sometimes with flow metering, you can divide up a system into different sections and monitor the flow during dry seasons and wet seasons and you can kind of see a correlation between those peak flow times when the flow in the sewer is elevated, whether it comes immediately after a storm event.
 So, you can overlay those graphs and that information onto a rainfall.
 And if you see a real significant peak, right after the rainfall or right with the rainfall, then there’s a good chance that that’s an inflow type impact where it’s the floor drains or sump pumps or open manholes.
-We’ve seen that in the past where there’s manholes that run down through a creek drainage way and there’s manhole covers that are off and the creek just goes right down directly into the sanitary sewer.
+We’ve seen that in the past where there are manholes that run down through a creek drainage way and there are manhole covers that are off and the creek just goes right down directly into the sanitary sewer.

 Then also the data can show the opposite or the other side of that, which is the infiltration side, that if that peak is more drawn out, delayed from the rainfall event, it can indicate a lot of times what would be primarily groundwater inflow coming through the cracks in the pipe, or even sometimes through sump pumps as they’re delayed as the groundwater comes up around homes and gets into those footing drain systems.

 A lot of times it’s a good idea to do a comprehensive look at your I/I both to look at, do we have footing drains in a certain neighborhood, is the pipe an old pipe?
-So, is it going to have a chance of a lot of infiltration come in the cracks or is a new pipe that’s fairly tight?
+So, is it going to have a chance of a lot of infiltration coming in the cracks, or is a new pipe that’s fairly tight?
 We’ve done studies where it’s just going to look for open manholes, things like that.
 So, a lot of times it’s going to take a comprehensive look at all these different ways to pinpoint where the issue really is and that helps go to the next step, which is how do you fix it.